GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - You have idenfified the feature with the most failures.
 - You understand the root case of these failures.
-- You have implemented a fix, restarted the application.
+- You have implemented a fix and restarted the application.
 - Queries such as "I love horror movies" consistently adds "horror" to your preferences in the app.

 ### Learning resources